digirati-co-uk/iiif-manifest-editor/docs/user-testing/02-pictures.md

 Give your Manifest a _Label_.
 Give your Manifest a _Summary_.

-Pick a Rights Statement for your manifest.
+Pick a Rights Statement for your manifest from those available.

 Give each canvas a _Label_ (it doesn't matter what you call them).